Latest on the spread of coronavirus around the world

 - South Korea reported 74 new coronavirus infections on Monday, bringing the country’s total to 8,236.

-- Thailand plans to close down schools, bars, movie theatres, cockfighting arenas as well as postpone next month’s Thai New Year holiday, officials said on Monday.
+- Thailand plans to close down schools, bars, movie theatres, cockfighting arenas as well as postpone next month’s Thai New Year holiday.

 - Malaysia’s new government announced on Monday a $230 million coronavirus stimulus package.

-- The Philippines’ President on Monday said the country’s main island of Luzon would be under home quarantine until April 12 and told the public to heed the orders of police and soldiers, or be arrested.
+- The Philippines’ President said the country’s main island of Luzon would be under home quarantine until April 12.

-- Australia’s capital and the country’s second most populous state declared states of emergency on Monday, while large, non-essential gatherings were banned.
-Australia has recorded nearly 300 cases of coronavirus.
+- Australia is considering a second round of economic stimulus as Canberra accelerated efforts to contain the spread of the virus that has killed five people in the country.

+- New Zealand’s central bank slashed interest rates to a record low as it prepared for a “significant” hit to the economy.

 - Armenia declared a state of emergency from March 16 until April 16.